Allia Business Centre

 This was followed by 3 very informative presentations from Living Sport, Healthy You and Vivacity around the array of services on offer and how clients could access them.

-Next Health and Wellbeing Forum
+Next Health Forum